archfrog/KioskForge/README.md

 you have installed KioskForge before, you should probably skim the `CHANGES.html` file and see if there's anything important to you.

-After this, you can launch KioskForge directly from Windows Explorer, by double-clicking a `.kiosk` file, or from the Start menu by clicking on the `KioskForge` command.
+After this, you can launch KioskForge directly from Windows Explorer, by double-clicking a `.kiosk` file.

+**NOTE:** There's currently no point in starting KioskForge from the Windows Start menu: It will fail because it needs the name of a kiosk file to open.
+You can, however, run it from a console if you are so inclined, insofar you pass the name of a kiosk file.

 ### Linux